7 Common Website Speed Test Warnings and How to Fix Them

 GreenGeeks

 GreenGeeks is a budget-friendly hosting service for beginners.
 It is also fast and secure to host any kind of website.
-They offer unlimited Solid State Driver (SSD) Server storage in all hosting plans, which is 300% faster than the normal HDD servers.
+They offer unlimited Solid State Driver (SSD) Server storage in all hosting plans, 300% faster than the normal HDD servers.

 Their LiteSpeed caching technology will help you to serve pages faster, and a free CDN integration is also available to speed up WordPress again.
 For $2.95/mo, you can host a single website on GreenGeeks servers.
 The unlimited hosting costs $5.95/mo with unlimited SSLs, a free domain, daily backups, and other features.